flexera-public/policy_engine_training/18_local_js/README.md

 # Flexera Policy Development - Lesson 18 - Local JavaScript Testing

 While fpt's script functionality is very useful, it can sometimes be a bit awkward to use and limiting when testing complex `script` blocks.
-For that reason, you may sometimes want to test your JavaScript directly with a local JavaScript interpreter such as node.js.
+For that reason, you may sometimes want to test your JavaScript directly with a local JavaScript interpreter such as Node.js.
 In this lesson, we'll walk through how to do this using the "list_policy_templates.pt" policy template we've been developing.

-NOTE: The version of JavaScript in the policy engine is several years old.
+**NOTE: The version of JavaScript in the policy engine is several years old.
 Some newer syntax, such as "let", is not supported even though it may work when using a newer interpreter locally.
-Bear this in mind during development.
+Bear this in mind during development.**

 ## Step 1: Retrieving Datasources